 Trigger finger occurs when the flexor tendon becomes irritated and begins to thicken, eventually creating nodules making it difficult for the joint to bend and straighten.
 When the tendon is lengthening, it becomes momentarily stuck then quickly pops out into extension.

-- Trigger finger is most common in women
+- Gender: Trigger finger is more common in women compared to men.

 Preventing trigger finger